auth0/docs/articles/quickstart/backend/java-spring-security5/01-authorization.md

 mvn.cmd spring-boot:run
 ```

 The sample application will be available at `http://localhost:3010/`.
-Read about how to test and use your API in the [Using Your API](/quickstart/backend/java-spring-security5/02-using) article.
+Read about how to test and use your API in the <a href="/quickstart/backend/java-spring-security5/02-using" target="_blank" rel="noreferrer">Using Your API</a> article.